espned/USA-The-New-York-Times-/README.md

 # USA-The-New-York-Times-
-Codificação de clone do The New York Times, no qual usa apenas HTML, CSS.
+## * Codificação de Clone do The New York Times, no qual usa apenas HTML, CSS.